Everyone

 - theft or fraud

-- behaviour that endangers the health and safety of yourself or others
+- behaviour that causes danger to the employee or others

 - using illegal drugs at work